-If you want to see how previous entrants have done this, check out our 'Create your competition entry - supporting slides' PPT where you will find some entry examples.
+If you want to see how previous entrants have done this, check out our 'Create your competition entry - supporting slides' PPT where you will find some entry examples, or visit the online gallery.

 50%: Creativity

 - Is the design creative attractive and beautiful? - Anything that demonstrates that they have gone the extra mile with their work.